 Learning outcomes in the course

-1. Familiarity with the conceptual tools for the critical analysis of political and economic phenomena from an anthropological perspective
+- has attained familiarity with the conceptual tools for the critical analysis work and labour from an anthropological and political economy perspective;